Failure To Use BCC Data Breach Compensation Claims

 If you are unsure of how an email system works, you might not understand the difference between CC and BCC.
 So we have explained them below.

-• Carbon Copy (CC) – Email addresses added to the CC box will show to all recipients of the email.
+- Carbon Copy (CC) – Email addresses added to the CC box will show to all recipients of the email.
 The CC box is used when you want everyone to know that other people have copies of the email.
-And when everyone to who the email was sent is allowed access to everyone else’s email address.
+And when everyone to whom the email was sent is allowed access to everyone else’s email address.

 When To Use Blind Carbon Copy

-Is Sharing An Email Address A Breach Of GDPR Under UK Law?
+Is Sharing An Email Address A Breach Of UK GDPR?

 An email address is considered personal data because it could be used to identify a person.
-Therefore sharing an email address is a breach of the GDPR under UK legislation if the sharing does not meet one of the lawful bases of processing.
+Therefore, sharing an email address is a breach of UK GDPR if the sharing does not meet one of the lawful bases of processing.

 Namely;

-• Public task: If the sharing was not in the public’s interest
+- Public task: If the sharing was not in the public interest

 Sharing an email address without permission in the UK could lead to a data breach claim.